filipbartek/filipbartek.github.io/0-portfolio.md

 permalink: /portfolio/
 ---

-On this page you can review
+On this page you can see
 some of my toy and homework projects.

 # Notable projects